kelvin-quida/Kazz2433/README.md

 # HI 👋
 <p>My name is Kelvin, im 18 years old and im doing Computer Science and its been a while since i really get started to study Web development, i would say that's tough but enjoyable journey and not only studying Web development but things like Linux, a little of ML, core Python, Network, Cybersecurity and lately aiming for a AZ-900💃😎 </p>

-<p>Im looking forward to get my first oportunity to work as Full-Stack Developer 🏃‍♂️</p>
+<p>Im looking forward to get my first oportunity to work as Full-Stack Developer. 🏃‍♂️</p>

 <!--[![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=kazz2433&theme=merko)](https://git.io/streak-stats) -->